jcarrano/flyx5-avionics/README.md

 # FlyX5 Hardware #

 This is the circuit board for the FlyX5 UAV controller.
+See [here](https://github.com/jcarrano/flyx5-pilot) for the firmware that runs on the controller board.

 ![FlyX5 Revision 0 Board](images/DSC06301.JPG?raw=true "Manufactured board")